San Francisco's first sister-city cuts its ties over 'comfort women' statue

 "This history is beyond description, and it has to be remembered.
 It cannot be shunted aside just because Japan wants it so," Tang said.

-so can i A spokesman from the San Francisco mayor's office called Yoshimura's decision "unfortunate" and said they will remain sister cities with Osaka "via people-people ties."
+A spokesman from the San Francisco mayor's office called Yoshimura's decision "unfortunate" and said they will remain sister cities with Osaka "via people-people ties."

 "One Mayor cannot unilaterally end a relationship that exists between the people of our two cities, especially one that has existed for over sixty years," the mayor said in a statement.